Click the logo above to reach

 Tragically during World War II, the Italian

-thus the Company quickly had to plan to build two revolutionary new 27,000 GRT
+quickly had to plan to build two revolutionary new 27,000 GRT liners to replace

-liners to replace their lost ships, as well as their surviving ships had to be
+their lost ships, as well as their surviving ships had to be refitted and

-refitted and repaired quickly and returned to passenger service as soon as
+repaired quickly and returned to passenger service as soon as possible after

-possible after the war to keep the companies head above water.
-But, their ships
+the war to keep the companies head above water.
+But, their ships such as the

-able to carry small passengers numbers.
-And that was the reason for the urgency
+small passengers numbers.
+And that was the reason for the urgency for the

-for the Italian Line requiring these two new liners for their South American
+Italian Line requiring these two new liners for their South American service

 There was no doubt that during the fifties